anhtuank7c/maps-example/README.md

 # WE ARE DONE.

-YOU ARE NOW READY TO FOLLOW [AIRBNB USAGE GUIDE.](https://github.com/airbnb/react-native-maps)
+YOU ARE NOW READY TO FOLLOW [USAGE GUIDE.](https://github.com/react-native-community/react-native-maps)

 ##########################################################################